 Click here for a full Curriculum Vitae or see below for a short biography

-Gerardo Otero is Professor of International Studies at Simon Fraser University.
+Gerardo Otero is Professor and Graduate Chair in the School for International Studies at Simon Fraser University.
 He received his B.A. in Business Administration at the Instituto Technológico y de Estudios Superiores de Monterrey (ITESM, 1975), an M.A. in Latin American Studies, with a major in Economics, at the University of Texas at Austin (1977), and a Ph.D. in sociology at the University of Wisconsin-Madison in 1986.
 Dr. Otero has held a faculty appointment at SFU since 1990.

 Dr. Otero was born and raised in Torreón, Coahuila, Mexico.
 He taught economics at ITESM and sociology at the Autonomous University of Nuevo León in 1977, social anthropology at the Autonomous University of Puebla from 1980 to 1983, and sociology at the University of Guadalajara from 1987 to 1990.
 He was a postdoctoral visiting fellow at the Center for U.S. – Mexican Studies at the University of California, San Diego in 1986-1987, and a visiting faculty in Rural Sociology at the University of Wisconsin in 1989-1990.
 In 2001, he was an associate professor of sociology at Tulane University.
 In Fall 2014, Otero was the Tinker Visiting Professor at the University of Wisconsin-Madison, housed in the Department of Community and Environmental Sociology.